MichaelCurrin/dev-cheatsheets/cheatsheets/markdown/code-blocks.md

 [Code snippets in lists]: {{ site.baseurl }}{% link cheatsheets/markdown/lists.md %}#code-snippets-in-lists)

 The short name works too.
-Note that outside of Github, other editing tools like an IDE or StackEdit might only support the long or the short form of a language.
+Note that outside of GitHub, other editing tools like an IDE or StackEdit might only support the long or the short form of a language.

 	```py
 	print("Hello, world!")